adrianmurage/adrianmurage-gatsby-blog/content/blog/2021-11-21-switching-over-to-gatsby-and-netlify-cms-the-why-and-how-of-it-all.md

 layout: blog
 title: Switching Over to Gatsby and Netlify CMS.
 The Why and How of It All.
 date: 2021-11-21T09:49:41.566Z
+description: "Breakdown my exprience switching from Jekyll to Gatsby. "
 ---
 In this post, I'll be going over: